BloomTech-Labs/geograpics-fe/geograpix/README.md

 1️⃣ [Product Canvas](https://www.notion.so/Geograpics-76cb4742e4c34455b3a7b04491959669)

-1️⃣ [UX Design files](🚫add link to design files here) - 🚫 delete if not applicable
+1️⃣ [UX Design files](Figma: https://www.figma.com/file/sWDtjc2kzzL0zfIbehv18C/Labs16_Geograpics?node-id=30%3A2) (Image files: https://drive.google.com/drive/folders/1o_1g7uGSO-NHqko287cB8tpcb26g0Zxi) - 🚫 delete if not applicable

 As an Instagram user, I don't have an easy way to display all the locations I have been in a visual & interactive way.
 I would like a system in which I can see my photos on a map, know how many photos I've taken in places, and be able to see/view my photos at location in a group or individually.
 I would also like to be able to quickly search by location.